MIDFIELDR/midfieldr/docs/articles/art-010-planning.md

 # Planning a workflow

-Analysis of MIDFIELD data begins by identifying the groups of students, programs, and metrics with which we intend to work.
+When working with student-level records, you should:

+- Know the structure of your data
+- Identify the programs to include
+- Define your metrics and the relevant student blocs
+- Develop the data processing steps that transform data to metrics

 ## Workflow